- What not to do with your email marketing strategy.

 - Best email marketing practices for 2021 and beyond.

 Start With Your Own Email Marketing Calendar TemplateA great way to begin your new email marketing strategy journey is with a calendar template that will help you perfect your planning.
 Download yours today, so you start off on the right foot.

 Email Marketing is Still RelevantAlthough email marketing is one of the older channels in the digital marketing space, it’s still alive and well.
 With 3.9 billion users worldwide, email is one of the best ways to reach potential customers.
 Not to mention that 58% of U.S. consumers check email first thing in the morning.
 That’s a significant number of people you can reach.
 OptinMonster More people check their email than social media first thing in the morning.
 Furthermore, despite the rise of new social media platforms, 73% of millennials prefer to receive business communications via email.
 That being said, giving up on email marketing would be missing a significant business opportunity.

-It all boils down to consumer expectations.
-Consumers expect promotional emails, so they go to their email to find discounts and deals.Click To Tweet
+Consumers expect promo emails, so they go to their email to find discounts and deals.Click To Tweet

 What Poor Email Marketing Practices Really Need to Go?Email marketing isn’t dead, but spammy email marketing practices are.
 Using poor email etiquette results in losing customers and being flagged as a spam sender.
 Make sure you avoid the following ineffective (and potentially ill-mannered) email marketing tactics:

 1. Failing to Follow GDPR GuidelinesThe EU’s General Data Protection Regulation (GDPR) guidelines are the strictest privacy protection rules around.
 The GDPR aims to protect consumer privacy and data online.
 If you sell to consumers in EU countries, the rules apply to you — even if your business is located in the United States.
 The GDPR has two primary regulations for email marketing:

 - The individual you are emailing must provide consent to receive your emails.